 - All figures and cost must be in South African Rands (ZAR).
 International currencies if applicable to be converted to ZAR.

 - Ensure that you have categorised your campaign correctly?

 You are permitted to enter segments of an overall marketing campaign separately.
 All you have to do is make sure that you’ve referenced the different category sections properly.
 Brush up on the categories here.
-Please note each entry will need to be paid in full to qualify.
-View the costs here.

 - Do you qualify?